 Funder: National Institutes of Health

-Summary: Supports rigorous analytical validation of biomarker measurement methods for neurological or neuromuscular disorders for clinical trial or practice use.
+Summary: Supports rigorous analytical validation of biomarker measurement methods for neurological or neuromuscular disorders for use in clinical trials or clinical practice.